 This exemption lets you build a small standalone dwelling (commonly called a granny flat) without a building consent if you meet certain conditions.

-The exemption comes into effect from 15 January 2026.
+The exemption came into effect on 15 January 2026.

 Exemption conditions